epfl-si/jahia2wp/README.md

     you@host:~$ git clone git@github.com:epfl-idevelop/jahia2wp.git
     you@host:~$ cd jahia2wp
-    you@host:jahia2wp$ cp .env.sample .env
-    you@host:jahia2wp$ make bootstrap-local ENV=your-env (<- use your C2C environment name here if you have one) ...
+    you@host:jahia2wp$ make bootstrap-local ( add ENV=your-env if you use a C2C environment name here if you have one) ...
     -> instructions to finish local setup